Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Results

-Interestingly, when playing the role of the debunker, participant can reflected on the emotionally inflammatory language used by the misinformation creator and helped them develop a more clear strategy for addressing misinformation.
-This approach involved separating the factual content of a message from its emotional manipulations and focusing more on the factual aspects, as one participants explained \begin{quote} \textbf{N2}: When reading a story, it is important to put more focus on what is going on at the factual level rather than what is going on above the author's own views and emotions. \end{quote}
+Interestingly, when playing the role of the Journalist, participant reflected on the emotionally inflammatory language used by the Influencers and helped them develop a more clear strategy for addressing misinformation.
+This approach involved separating the factual content of a message from its emotional manipulations and focusing more on the factual aspects, as one participants explained: \begin{quote} \textbf{N2}: When reading a story, it is important to put more focus on what is going on at the factual level rather than what is going on above the author's own views and emotions. \end{quote}